Our blogs are fun, informative and helpful for any

 August 26, 2020 | Affirm Collaborator | 0 comments

-It’s also highly recommended that you purchase a quality mattress topper if you’re looking to increase your bed’s overall comfort.
-Copper-infused mattress toppers are the number one way to make your mattress more accommodating to your sleeping needs while also offering several additional health benefits.
-For starters, these two- to three-inch thick memory foam toppers are designed to conform to your body as you settle in and cradle all your pressure points.
+It's also recommended that you purchase a quality mattress topper if you are looking to increase your bed's overall comfort.
+Sleepyhead has both Gel and Copper mattress toppers which deliver not only comfort, but also health benefits.
+For starters, these two- to three-inch-thick memory foam toppers are designed to conform to your body as you settle in and cradle all your pressure points.
 The depth of these pads also effectively hides the bumpy, hard texture of the old mattress springs underneath, ensuring that you experience only the maximum amount of possible comfort.
-It’s also important to note that copper mattress toppers provide you with improved temperature regulation, additional protection from bedbugs or mites, and are even hypoallergenic.
+It's also important to note that copper mattress toppers provide you with improved temperature regulation, additional protection from bedbugs or mites, and are even hypo-allergenic.

 Purchase High-Quality Sheets

 Another way to make your college dorm bed more comfortable for you to sleep in is to buy high-quality sheets and blankets.
-Cheap sheets have the tendency to retain heat and feel scratchy against your skin.
-Both of these things can cause inflammation on sensitive skin and can lead you to be uncomfortable all night long.
-Sheets with a higher thread count and softer materials, on the other hand, allow the bed to breathe throughout the night and won’t promote the development of inflammation.
+Cheap sheets tend to retain heat and feel scratchy against your skin, and both things can cause inflammation on sensitive skin and lead you to be uncomfortable all night long.
+Sheets with a higher thread count and softer materials, on the other hand, allow the bed to breathe throughout the night and won't promote the development of inflammation.

 Make It Your Own

-Last, but certainly not least, it always helps to make the bed your own.
-Transitioning into a new environment can be a jarring thing, and sometimes it takes having our personal belongings around for us to begin feeling at ease.
-So, if you can’t seem to get used to your new bed, try making it feel a bit more like your home one with your favorite blankets, pillows, or a mattress topper from Sleepyhead.
+Last but certainly not least, it always helps to make the bed your own.
+Transitioning into a new environment can be a jarring thing, and sometimes it takes having our personal belongings around to begin feeling at ease.
+So, if you can't seem to get used to your new bed, try making it feel a bit more like your home one with your favorite blankets, pillows, or a mattress topper from Sleepyhead.